jasper-zanjani/notes/docs/Linux/vim.md

 [https://youtu.be/wlR5gYd6um0]: https://youtu.be/wlR5gYd6um0 "Mastering the Vim Language"

 # vim

 Unlike WYSIWYG editors which optimize input for writing text, vim optimizes for editing it.
 Vim offers a **composable** language for expressing these editing changes whose syntax can be composed into two elements, **operations** and **text objects**, which are analogous to **verbs** and **nouns** in language.
 <sup>[YouTube][https://youtu.be/wlR5gYd6um0]</sup>

+??? info "Resources"
     The framework of understanding vim's syntax as a language appears to date back to an influential 2011 Stack Overflow [post](https://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim/1220118#1220118 "What is your most productive shortcut with Vim?").

 #### Commands